smonff/perl-article/perl-article-stackoverflow-july6-2022.md

 and the like, Perl socket I/O is quite nice.
 Particularly using the diamond operator, `<>`, for consuming data from any file descriptor.

-What do these things remind you of…that’s right, UNIX.
-Perl is living example of how going all the way with UNIX philosophy gets things done.
+What do these things remind you of…that’s right, Unix.
+Perl is living example of how going all the way with Unix philosophy gets things done.

-People talk of node.js streams and so on, but to me it looks like a joke compared to the UNIX and Perl world.

-Perl is however an easy alternative to insecure PHP.
-But for some reason the world does not want to give up on PHP.
-Perl requires more knowledge and has a steep learning curve compared to PHP, but Perl is Perl.
-You use it anywhere you want and get things done.

 ### Perl vs Python